vduseev/opensearch-logger/README.md

 ## Usage

-Just add the handler to your logger as follows
+Just add the OpenSearch handler to your Python logger

 ```python
 import logging